By the end of this section, you’ll know how to:

 To pick your fancy new fonts, go to Appearance > Customize to get to the Custom Design editor, then click on the Fonts tab.
 You can choose two fonts: one for headings (think post and page titles, widget titles, and headlines inside posts and pages), and one for body text.

 The screen will also show a preview of your blog, so you can see how your chosen fonts will look before you activate them.

-To pick a font, click the down arrow next to one of the font names (in the image above, Calluna) to see all the available fonts.
+To pick a font, click on one of the default font names to see all the available fonts.
 Once you’ve chosen one, tweak it by playing with the Style and Size options:

 Once you’re happy with the way everything looks, hit Save to lock in your choices.
 It may take a few minutes for the changes to be seen on your blog, although typically it’s faster.
 You can come back at any time to play with your fonts some more as long as your have an active upgrade.

 You can have a lot of fun with custom fonts.
 We encourage you to experiment, but offer a few guidelines:

 - Size matters — make sure all your fonts are readable on-screen.

 - Fonts have feeling and emotion.
 Some are strong and bold, others are delicate, elegant, or whimsical.
 Think about matching the feelings of your fonts to your blog’s personality.

 - Readability is always key, so save the more embellished options for your title and headers, and pick something cleaner for regular body text.

 We also interviewed some WordPressers who’ve done an exceptional job using fonts to personalize their blogs; you can benefit from their wisdom.